vitvo/VIP-Concrete-Deliverable/README.md

 		1. MATLAB (version used was 2019b)
 		2. Image Batch Processor App (part of Image Processing and Computer Vision package)

-<h2> Other Programs: </h2>
+Other programs:
-1. Fiji- ImageJ distribution with many plugins for scientific analysis
++ Fiji- ImageJ distribution with many plugins for scientific analysis
-2. (Optional) Meshmixer
++ (Optional) Meshmixer

 Note: Detailed description of the functions of each code is described in comments